CatHood0/flutter_quill_delta_from_html/README.md

 tested alternatives, such as the original implementation of `flutter_quill`, where it also allows obtaining `Delta` from a `HTML` input_

-Contributions
+## Contributions

-Contributions are welcome!
 If you find a bug or want to add a new feature, please open an issue or submit a pull request on the GitHub repository.

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/CatHood0/flutter_quill_delta_from_html/blob/Main/LICENSE) file for details.